My notes on the Swift Result type

 Simple Result:

-- Result are great with callbacks
+• Result is great with callbacks

 typealias Complete = (Result<UIImage, Error>) -> Void